stevenbos123/CalorimeterClassification/README.md

 ## Display raw Data

-Raw data can be found on: https://cernbox.cern.ch/s/IMUyyboVMoiWkHP
+Raw data can be found on: https://cernbox.cern.ch/s/IMUyyboVMoiWkHP And should be put in the folder `/data/raw/`.

 gps3 refers to the positron simulation and gps6 to the pion simulation both at 20 GeV with a Gaussian spread of 0.3 GeV as stated by the SPS facility.
 The root-files contain a CaloOutputWriter folder with a Root TTree called Frames.